 In India, despite the THO act [1], neither has the organ commerce stopped, nor have the number of deceased donors increased, to take care of this organ shortage.
 India currently has a deceased donation rate of 0.05-0.08/million population [7], which is way below the requirement.

-This entire social scenario has led to a boom in unrelated transplantation mostly under the cloak of a legal authority from an authorization committee, to take advantage of the loopholes of the interpretation of this act,
+This entire social scenario has led to a boom in unrelated transplantation mostly under the cloak of a legal authority from an authorization committee, to take advantage of the loopholes of the interpretation of this act, as evident from the various kidney racket scams, over the years, viz. the Gurgaon kidney racket Scam(2008) and the Lucknow Scam(2011) [8].
+Prima facie evidence even suggested the involvement of a senior police officer and a “quack” doctor [8].

+These are just a few instances that have come forth into the public domain, and may even be just the tip of the iceburg, that is yet to be unravelled.
+Thus, the need to get to the root of this problem, so as to be able to “nip the evil in the bud”, in an ethically acceptable manner.

 So, should Pooja and her economically sound parents pursue this very course?

 Transplant-ethicists would say an overwhelming “No”, but other non-purists would opt for a “why not, if they can afford to”.
 Let us look at both aspects.

+Legalisation of Unrelated transplants: the good, the bad or ugly?

 Unrelated organ transplantation has been legalised in countries like Iran and Singapore, where the basis of legalising this, lies on the fact that most “law suits” occur, post transplantation only if the capital gain promised to the donor hasn’t been fulfilled as committed by the recipient.
-Hence, an authority that can regulate this give and take, would not only reduce black marketing and the role of middle men, but would also ensure an adequate compensation reaching the donor in a timely and legalised manner [8].
-Needless to say, this would also help to cut short the long deceased-donor transplant waiting lists [7,8].
+Hence, an authority that can regulate this give and take, would not only reduce black marketing and the role of middle men, but would also ensure an adequate compensation reaching the donor in a timely and legalised manner [9].
+Needless to say, this would also help to cut short the long deceased-donor transplant waiting lists [7,9].